cfpb/design-system/docs/pages/heroes.md

           production specs. '
         variation_name: Hero with illustration
         variation_specs: >-
-          * All illustrations should be saved at 200% to accommodate retina displays
+          * Save illustrations at 200% to accommodate retina displays.

-          * When saving illustrations, use a transparent background
+          * Use a transparent background.

+          * Export illustrations as PNG files.

           #### Standard hero with illustration

           * Single image for both large and small screens